dusktreader/typer-repyt/docs/source/index.md

 ## Overview

-This Python package profides a mechanism to dynamically build Typer commands.
+This Python package provides a mechanism to dynamically build Typer commands.
 It includes support for Options, Arguments, the Typer context, and decorators.

 Read more in [Build Commands Dynamically](build_command.md).